 It all works together and even though it is not always harmonious, balance is a reasonable goal.
 We just have to understand that it is actually the priorities that govern your life now and that govern how you want to live in the future.
 It also means that we need to be willing to follow the path of changing priorities with some grace and knowledge that we can’t control everything.

 How do you balance priorities in your life?
 How do you handle the challenges of shifting priorities?
-Sign up for access to my library and download my free weekly balance check.
+Let me know in the comments.